pvlib/pvlib-python/paper/paper.md

-However, the project as a whole is the product of not only of those who contribute code but also those who submit bug reports, propose ideas for new features, participate in online fora, and support the project in other ways.
+However, the project as a whole is the product of not only of those who contribute code but also those who submit bug reports, propose ideas for new features, participate in online forums, and support the project in other ways.
 Along those lines, two easily tracked metrics are the number of people registered in the pvlib python online discussion forum and the number of GitHub "stars" (an indicator of an individual's interest, akin to a browser bookmark) on the pvlib python code repository.  \autoref{fig:community} (right) shows these counts over time.
-Although these numbers almost certainly substantially underestimate the true size of the pvlib community, their increase over time indicates continued and accelerating community growth.
+Although these numbers almost certainly underestimate the true size of the pvlib community, their increase over time indicates continued and accelerating community growth.

 In addition to continuous interaction online, community members sometimes